roptaty/altinn-studio-pi/README.md

 # Altinn 3

-The main repository is located at https://github.com/altinn/altinn-studio
+The main repository is located at https://github.com/altinn/altinn-studio and is part of the Pi Challenge: https://github.com/Altinn/altinn-studio/issues/5912